Marcopolo1975/portfolio-project-4/README.md

 - As a Site User, I can edit and delete comments that I have created so that I can easily make changes if I have made a mistake.
  -As a Site User, I can view comments on an individual post so that I can read the conversation.

 #### EPIC | Site Administration
 - As a Site Administrator, I have full access to the site through the Admin page.
 - As a Site Administrator, I can create, read, update and delete posts so that I can manage my blog content.
-- As a Site Administrator, I can view comments on an individual post so that I can read the conversation.
 - As a Site Administrator, I can create or update the about page content so that it is available on the site.
 - As a Site Administrator, I can approve or disapprove comments so that I can filter out objectionable comments.
 - As a Site Administrator, I can create draft posts so that I can finish writing the content later.
-- As a Site Administrator, I can store collaboration requests in the database so that I can review them.
-- As a Site Administrator, I can read the collaboration requests and reply to them for further collaboration.
+- As a Site Administrator, I can store collaboration requests in the database so that I can review them and reply to them for further collaboration..
-- As a Site Administrator, I can delete a User's account.

 #### User stories not yet implemented